leukemia-kispi/HiChIP-Analysis/HiChIP.md

 >[!NOTE]
 >Numpy and pysam have to be installed in that order and before pairtools.
 The original installDep.sh script may need modefications before executing.
 For this use the nano editing tool.
+>Futhermore use the installDepMOD.sh found in the script folder of this repository to install version locked dependecies to reproduce

 ```
 nano ./HiChiP/installDep.sh